 Accessories and other foliage may be added as classes allow.
 Some fresh green material must be included in all arrangements unless otherwise stated.
 No silk or plastic flowers permitted.
-The exhibitor does not need to grow plant material for Division I.
+The exhibitor does not need to grow plant material for Division I. appropriate sized accessories are allowed.

-Show Theme:
+Show Theme: Memories of the Rush County Fair